Kelvinrr/TSC/TC-Charter.md

-﻿# ISIS Technical Committee (TC) Charter
+﻿# Astro Software Technical Committee (TC) Charter

 ## Section 1.
 Guiding Principle.

-The Integrated Software for Imagers (ISIS) Technical Committee will operate transparently, openly, inclusively, collaboratively, and ethically.
+The Astrogeology Technical Committee will operate transparently, openly, inclusively, collaboratively, and ethically.
 Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.

 ## Section 2.
-Evolution of ISIS Software Project Governance.
+Evolution of Astro Software Project Governance.

 Most large, complex open source projects have a community of motivated contributors and a set of supporting policies that describe how the community strives to operate (e.g. the technical governance model).
-Technical leadership for the ISIS project is the Technical Committee (TC).
+Technical leadership for Astro software projects is the Technical Committee (TC).
-The ISIS project's contributor community are all of those participants making substantive contributions.
+The project's contributor community are all of those participants making substantive contributions.

 The TC's role is to set policy, carry out those responsibilities detailed in this